SuperCoolPencil/CirclePong/README.md

 ## Overview

 CirclePong is a reinterpretation of the classic Pong game, played on a circular field.
-Paddle move along the circumference of a circle, deflecting a ball that travels within a circle
+Paddles move along the circumference of a circle, deflecting a ball that has to remain within the circle!

 ## Gameplay